Foster a Dog or Cat

 What is a Foster home?

-- A place of recovery for medical situations; either post-surgery, palliative care, medical care/intervention, etc
+- A place to recover from medical situations; post-surgery, palliative care, on-going medical care/intervention

 How Long is a Foster Term?